Skip to content

 marimo

-marimo is a reactive Python notebook stored as a plain .py file.
-Cells re-run automatically when their inputs change, and PEP 723 inline metadata lets uv launch notebooks in isolated environments.
+Reactive Python notebook as a .py file.
+Cells re-run when inputs change.
+PEP 723 metadata lets uv run in isolated environments.

 Material for MkDocs